LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 the predicate call is akin to *and-parallelism*.
 For example, assume that we want to find all the prime numbers in a given interval, ``[N, M]``.
-We can split the interval in two parts and then span two threads to compute the primes numbers in each sub-interval:
+We can split the interval in two parts and then span two threads to compute the prime numbers in each sub-interval:

 ::